top of page

 What's Included

 Fabian will work with you to ensure that whatever format we agree on will work.
 Ultimately, it's the learning for the participants which is why we are doing this and that's the biggest consideration.
 We want people to understand innovation.
-We can't teach people to be entrepreneurs but by experiencing and understanding the process, those who are natural innovators will be able to flourish and it will ultimately allow a culture shift toward being more open to new innovations and talking to industry in the NHS.
+We can't teach people to be entrepreneurs but by experiencing and understanding the process:

 Fabian will print and bring all of the materials.
-There are accompanying handbooks for each day which can be emailed out to participants.
+There are accompanying handbooks for each day which will be emailed out to participants.
 The materials together provide a useful future resource.
 He will also provide the team projects - these have been crafted to ensure that teams spend more time considering how they will be developed, implemented, adopted and spread rather than the technical aspects.
 They are based on real clinical unmet needs.
-Where possible however, real clinical unmet need from a local area can be used - although in these circumstances Fabian will need to do a bit of commercial due diligence to ensure there aren't already solutions available.
+Where possible however, real clinical unmet need from a local area can be used - although in these circumstances Fabian will need to do a bit of commercial due diligence to ensure they will work.

 IMG_7483.JPG

-Electronic pdf copies of all the materials is available to all participants and facilitators for their own personal use.
+Electronic pdf copies of all the materials will be available to all participants for their own personal use.

 Fabian is happy to liaise with external organisations to source speakers and Dragons.
-Soundbite speakers are best coming from the host organisation (as are half of the Dragons) as it makes the content more 'real'.
 He will work with you beforehand and after (if needed) to ensure that the content runs smoothly and for follow-up review.

 It is expected that the host organisation can provide Post-It Notes (loads) and A3 Table-top flip charts as well as general presentation facilities (Projectors, screens etc).